stephen-olet/Tableau_Projects/README.md

 ## About Me
 I am a passionate data enthusiast with a strong background in Tableau.
 I have extensive experience in transforming raw data into meaningful insights, creating interactive dashboards, and helping businesses make data-driven decisions.
 This portfolio showcases my proficiency in Power BI and highlights my ability to effectively communicate complex data visually.
 Visit [stephen-olet.github.io](https://stephen-olet.github.io/)

 Step into the dynamic world of data-driven decision-making at the Tableau Analytics Hub.
-This repository serves as a centralized destination, housing a diverse collection of meticulously crafted PowerBI dashboards.
+This repository serves as a centralized destination, housing a diverse collection of meticulously crafted Tableau dashboards.
 Tailored for strategic decision-makers, our visualizations offer unique perspectives and insights across various datasets.
 Elevate your analytics journey with our comprehensive suite, delivering actionable insights and driving excellence throughout your organization.

 ---